gaffe23/gaffe-ota2/switchy/README.md

 	┤b┤┼├┤ ▒├ ☃⎻↑172↑31↑22↑4 ☃┼ ·/⎺├▒/⎽┬☃├c▒≤
 	$

-Yuck, it messed up my terminal.
-Run `reset` to get things looking normal again.
-Let's take a look at the output of `strace` to see more about what it's doing:
+Yuck, it spit out a bunch of weird characters and messed up my terminal.
+I have to run `reset` to get things looking normal again.

+Okay, clearly this program is not just going to give us the flag outright, so let's take a look at the output of `strace` to learn more about what it's doing:

 	$ strace ./7fcdb7907692cbd6ea87600ab11377b3
 	execve("./7fcdb7907692cbd6ea87600ab11377b3", ["./7fcdb7907692cbd6ea87600ab11377"...], [/* 39 vars */]) = 0